Dai Dai by Shakira & Burna Boy: World Cup 2026 Official Song

 FAQ About Dai Dai by Shakira and Burna Boy

-Will Shakira perform Dai Dai at the World Cup?
+Will Dai Dai be performed at the halftime show?

-Dai Dai by Shakira and Burna Boy is shaping up as the defining football anthem for the biggest World Cup in history.
-The May 14 release marks Shakira’s return to FIFA’s biggest stage after twelve years and pairs her Latin pop with Burna Boy’s Afrobeats reach across three host countries.
+Dai Dai by Shakira and Burna Boy is now the defining football anthem for the biggest World Cup in history.
+The song’s live debut at the June 11 opening ceremony marks Shakira’s return to FIFA’s biggest stage, pairing her Latin pop with Burna Boy’s Afrobeats reach across three host countries.